- Posted by admin

 The RNR is receiving reference audio stream that contains the noise.
 This reference audio stream must be constantly provided to the RNR since it teaches the algorithm how the noise sounds like and how it changes at any point in time.

 Which type of noise is attenuated?

 PNR focuses on human voices and it will mainly attenuate noises that are different from human voice.

 RNR attenuates any sound that exists in the reference signal.
 It can be voices of other people, non-human sounds etc.

 PNR and RNR works differently and each of them has its own capabilities.
 The good news is that you do not need to select between them.
 PNR & RNR can work simultaneously to improve audio quality.
 For most telecom applications, PNR can be used out-of-the-box.
 Whenever there is an option to provide a reference signal, then RNR can also be used to continue and improve the noise cancellation.

-Additional reading: implementing RNR in call centers to improve call center quality.
+Additional reading: implementing RNR in call centers.